scipy-conference/scipy_proceedings/papers/godwin_zain/paper.rst

 Variational autoencoders (VAEs) (:cite:`kingma2013auto`) are an unsupervised method for modeling data using Bayesian posterior inference.
-We begin with the Bayesian assumption that the data is well-modeled by some distribution, namely a multivariate Gaussian.
-We also assume that this data distribution can be inferred reasonably well by a lower dimensional random variable, also modeled by a multivariate Gaussian.
+We begin with the Bayesian assumption that the data is well-modeled by some distribution, often a multivariate Gaussian.
+We also assume that this data distribution can be inferred reasonably well by a lower dimensional random variable, also often modeled by a multivariate Gaussian.

 The inference process then consists of an encoding into the lower